hannesdatta/course-odcm/content/docs/modules/week3/_index.md

 - Please prepare [team activity #2](../../../docs/course/project/workplan/activity2.md).

 ## Live stream 4
-- Q&A/walk-through of this week's tutorial
 - Team presentations for [team activity #2](../../../docs/course/project/workplan/activity2.md)
+- Q&A/walk-through of this week's tutorial [Update: Optional feedback session in week 4]

 <!--
 [Break-out activity](activity.md) to generate project ideas and getting to know each other